 This means that simply taking orders for a product isn’t use in commerce.
 Advertising a product that’s not yet available isn’t use in commerce.
 Putting a photo of the product on your website without any means of ordering it isn’t use in commerce.
 And only distributing a product outside of the United States isn’t generally use in commerce.

 Use in Commerce for Services

 If your trademark application is for services, your trademark will be deemed to be in use in commerce when:

 1. Your mark is used in advertisements, marketing brochures, flyers, radio ads, television commercials, and/or on websites that promote the services recited in the trademark application, and

 2. The services have actually been rendered in the United States (or within one of its territories)

-This means that advertising and marketing of the services isn’t “use in commerce” by itself.
+This means that the advertising and marketing of your services isn’t use in commerce by itself.
 You must have also rendered or provided the services listed in the application.

 I’m experienced US trademark attorney Morris Turek.
 I would be happy to discuss any questions you may still have about the definition of “use in commerce” and whether you use complies with US trademark law.
 I can be reached by phone at (314) 749-4059, via email at email@example.com, or through my contact form located at the bottom of this page.
 I look forward to speaking with you soon.